Hart County (KY) Slaves, Free Blacks, and Free Mulattoes, 1850-1870

-Hart County is located in south-central Kentucky in the Pennyroyal Region, surrounded by seven counties.
+Hart County is located in south-central Kentucky in the Pennyroyal Region, surrounded by seven Kentucky counties.
 Established in 1819 from portions of Hardin and Barren Counties, it is named for Nathaniel G. T. Hart, who was killed at the Battle of River Raisin.
-Munfordville is the county seat, named for Richard I. Munford, who was the first Kentucky Legislator from Hart County.
-Munfordville was called Big Buffalo Crossing until Munford gave 100 acres for the development of a town in 1816, and Munfordville became the county seat in 1819.
+Munfordville is the county seat, named for Richard I. Munford, the first Kentucky legislator from Hart County.
+Munfordville was called Big Buffalo Crossing until Munford gave 100 acres for the development of the town in 1816; Munfordville became the county seat in 1819.
 The county population in 1820 was 584 [heads of households], according to the U.S. Federal Census, and increased to 8,953 by 1860, excluding slaves.
 Below are the numbers for slave owners, slaves, and free Blacks and Mulattoes for 1850-1870.

 1850 Slave Schedule

 - 196 Mulatto slaves

 - 29 free Blacks [many with the last names Owens and Woodson]

 1860 Slave Schedule

 - 32 free Blacks [many with the last names Clark, Cowl, and Woodson]

 - 43 free Mulattoes [many with the last names Mills and Temerideth]